 I remember Tombstone Pizza making a major push during this time period, with commercials of people about to be executed being asked “What do you want on your tombstone?” to be answered with “Pepperoni and sausage!” .
 The push also lead to the pizza being on sale for people to try, which my mother bought (I was a little kid at the time) and leading to me deciding that Tombstone Pizza tastes like cardboard.

-In a movie similar to ET, a space alien befriended by a little boy is disguised in a teddy-bear outfit and is brought to a birthday party.
+Mac and Me, a movie similar to ET, a space alien befriended by a little boy is disguised in a teddy-bear outfit and is brought to a birthday party.
 Where was this party, you ask?
-McDonalds.
+McDonald’s.
 So what’s the big deal, right?
 Well, Ronald McDonald himself is there with employees helping out, and suddenly everyone begins dancing.
 It makes no sense.
-Then the alien starts dancing on the McDonalds counter top, everyone starts cheering and continues to believe that he is just an electronic bear.
+Then the alien starts dancing on the McDonald’s counter top, everyone starts cheering and continues to believe that he is just an electronic bear.
 He also magically grows by several feet in this scene.
+It is honestly some of the worst product placement due to its blatancy.

-Although perhaps not the worst example of product placement in movies, A bottle of Mountain Dew: Code Red being stuck in your face during the first half-hour of 2001’a American Pie 2 was so unnatural that I never forgot it.
-The way that it is held in the foreground by its cap in a certain scene is not only awkward, but is probably the only non-alcoholic drink that the character Steve Stifler ever held.
+Although perhaps not the worst example of product placement in movies, A bottle of Mountain Dew: Code Red being stuck in your face during the first half-hour of 2001’s American Pie 2 was so unnatural that I never forgot about it.
+The way that it was held in the foreground by its cap in a certain scene is not only awkward, but is probably the only non-alcoholic drink that the character Steve Stifler ever held.

 Pepsi Co loves to squeeze these sugary drinks into teen movies, who have probably concluded was their best bet of spreading brand awareness to a young audience.
 Well, that and using teen idols such as Michael Jackson and Britney Spears to promote their product, a formula they have not broken for decades.

 “A thing of beauty”, says Will Smith while putting on a pair of Converse shoes.
-The scene even shows him taking the shoes out of the box in what could be a commercial by itself.
+This scene from I, Robot even shows him taking the shoes out of the box in what could be a commercial by itself.
 It is among the most infamous examples of product placement in movies.
 Directly following the scene is a Fed-Ex delivery robot (Fed-Ex also has product placement in The Addams Family, when Thing gets a job as a courier).

 When I saw I, Robot in the theaters, it was such a lack-luster film that I did not even pick up on all the brands that were plastered all over the place.
 My mind was already asleep, I suppose.
 The irony is, all of the product placement is the only thing that anyone remembers about this movie.

 Any favorite product placement in movies come to mind?
+What are the worst?
 Leave a comment.